-Employees who wish to review their own file should contact the Superintendent of Finance and Personnel.
-This may be done upon receipt of a written request from the employee and given to the Superintendent of Finance and Personnel no less than five working days, employees may review their own personnel files in Bourbonnais Park District's offices and in the presence of an individual appointed by Bourbonnais Township Park District to maintain the files up to two times per calendar year.
+Employees who wish to review their own file should contact the Director of Finance and Personnel.
+This may be done upon receipt of a written request from the employee and given to the Director of Finance and Personnel.
+Employees may review their own personnel files in Bourbonnais Park District's offices or electronically review the file by receiving a copy via email.

 An employee must also provide a written release in order for the Park District to release information to outside parties.
-Requests for references should be directed to the Superintendent of Finance and Personnel.
-Only the Superintendent of Finance and Personnel has the authority to release information to outside parties.
+Requests for references should be directed to the Director of Finance and Personnel.
+Only the Director of Finance and Personnel has the authority to release information to outside parties.

-It is the responsibility of each employee to promptly notify the Superintendent of Finance and Personnel of any changes in personnel data.
+It is the responsibility of each employee to promptly notify the Director of Finance and Personnel of any changes in personnel data.
 Personal mailing addresses, telephone numbers, number and names of dependents, marital status, insurance beneficiary, individuals to be contacted in the event of an emergency, educational accomplishments, and other such status reports should be accurate and current at all times.